department-of-veterans-affairs/va.gov-team/products/iris/Usability Testing/IRIS Usability Testing Research Plan.md

-# Usability Testing Research Plan for IRIS redesign, Fall 2020 - DRAFT IN PROGRESS
+# Usability Testing Research Plan for IRIS redesign, Fall 2020

-This draft is in progress and not yet ready for review, but as always comments welcomed on the bottom.
-The focus will be on the research questions

 As a designer I need to create a research plan to share with my team.
 (This should be filled out and maintained by the designer on the team & can be cross-linked and referenced in any issues.)